 This includes anything with bleach or other harsh chemicals like ammonia or acetone.
 These cleaners will scratch the finish on your cabinets, causing them to look dull and damaged.

 It’s tempting, but using a paper towel will leave behind lint that will collect dust over time, causing more buildup than if you had just left it alone in the first place!
-Paper towels also tend to be rough on finishes so that they can cause scratches and lint problems later on down the road.
+Paper towels also tend to be rough on finishes so they can cause scratches and lint problems later on down the road.

 These cleaners can leave behind streaks that can be tough to get rid of later on when cleaning becomes more challenging due to more buildup of dust and dirt over time (which causes more buildup).
 Using these cleaners can also cause damage over time because they contain ammonia, which is corrosive.